 We have received from B1G1 Giving the remittance shown below for the above-described activities, and we confirm that these funds will be used for the projects stated.

 We expect that you will use these funds for their intended projects.
-This means that if you have 3 projects and Project A has received US$320 while Project B has received US$100, this is the exact amount you will use for each project.
-Even if Project B needs more funds and more urgently, you should not reallocate funds between projects.
+This means that if you have multiple projects and Project A has received US$10,000 while Project B has received US$2,000, this is the exact amount you will use for each project.
+Even if Project B needs more funds and more urgently, you may not reallocate funds between projects.

 This is important because B1G1 has promised our members that the amounts they have donated to their chosen projects will indeed go towards making an impact with that project and we need your support in keeping that promise.
 This promotes our community of trust and giving, and leads to continued giving!
 At times, you may find that the scope of your project has changed – perhaps your organization’s needs have evolved or the situation doesn’t allow for use of the funds right now.
 In such cases, please contact us and together we will discuss if an arrangement can be reached.